letsdiscodev/docs.letsdisco.dev/docs/guides/deploying-a-static-site.md

 ### Pre-requisites

-- You will need a domain name to deploy your static site to.
-You can deploy to a subdomain of course
+- You will need a domain name to deploy your static site to (you can also deploy to a subdomain)
 - Make sure that [disco is installed](../installation) on your machine
 - Setup a server to deploy disco to